Stacks Image 125

 THIS IS THE NATIONAL YOUTH FRENCH HORN ENSEMBLE OF GREAT BRITAIN

 Come blow your horn . . .
 The NYFHE is the premier event for the cream of the UK's young French Horn talent.
-2025 with be our sixth year.
+2026 with be our seventh year.

 A week of intensive coaching, led by some of the country's foremost players and teachers.